svenssonjoel/lispBM/doc/lbmref.md

 `=`.

-An important difference between `eq` and `=` is that equals compare the numerical values of the arguments.
+An important difference between `eq` and `=` is that `=` compare the numerical values of the arguments.
 A 3 is a 3 independent of them being different types. `eq` on the other hand compares the representations of the arguments exactly and they must match in structure, type and value to be considered equal.